michaelkotlyar/FullFeatureX/README.md

 6. `# \c fullfeaturex` connect to your database
 7. `# \i /full-directory-to/fullfeaturex/.schema.sql` execute the stored sql to create and populate the table
 8. `$ gulp` Run gulp in the fullfeaturex directory

+### Notes
+.schema.sql creates two users, Michael and Borat.
+Their passwords are their respective usernames in lowercase.

 ## Contribution
 I personally intend for this project to be my own work.
 However, if there are any improvements you can suggest, feel free to contact me.